Tron Theatre

-The Tron Theatre is located in the corner of Trongate and Chisholm Street.
-This location was formerly the Tron Kirk, which had started as the Collegiate Church of Our Lady and St. Anne in the Trongate area of Glasgow, Scotland.
-The Tron Steeple still stands adjacent to the theatre.
+The Tron Theatre is located in Glasgow, Scotland.
+The theatre was formerly known as the Tron Kirk.
+It began as the Collegiate Church of Our Lady and St. Anne.

-The Tron Theatre building is home to the Tron Theatre Company, and is a producing house for contemporary theatrical work, also functioning as a receiving house for a visiting program of theatre, comedy, and music from Scotland, the UK, and abroad.
-Its Education and Outreach department offers a range of activities, from drama workshops for children and young people, to creative writing for adults and professional development opportunities for theatre students and practitioners.
+The Tron Theatre building is home to the Tron Theatre Company and serves as a producing house for contemporary theatrical work.
+It also acts as a receiving house for a visiting program of theatre, comedy, and music from Scotland, the UK, and abroad.
+Its Education and Outreach department offers a range of activities, from drama workshops for children and young people to creative writing for adults and professional development opportunities for theatre students and practitioners.

 History

 The present day Tron Theatre Company, based in the Trongate, started life as the Glasgow Theatre Club in 1978, established by Joe Gerber, Tom Laurie, Tom McGrath and Linda Haase, at times using the Close Theatre which was part of the Citizens' Theatre in Gorbals.
-After the fire affecting that venue, the Club in 1980 took over the almost derelict Tron Kirk, which had been built for the Church of Scotland in 1795, designed by James Adams., Adams had been the co-designer of the very new Royal Infirmary and a few years later designed the city's Assembly Rooms in Ingram Street.
+After the fire affecting that venue, the Club took over the almost derelict Tron Kirk, which had been built for the Church of Scotland in 1795, designed by James Adams.
+Adams had been the co-designer of the very new Royal Infirmary and a few years later designed the city's Assembly Rooms in Ingram Street.

 The theatre opened its doors on 10 May 1981, and two days later the first season of short plays opened with a production of Eine Kleine Nacht Musik, directed by Ida Schuster-Berkeley, in the Victorian Bar.

-An earlier, separate manifestation was RF Pollock's short-lived Tron Theatre Club which was active from 1929-1932.
+An earlier, separate manifestation was RF Pollock's short-lived Tron Theatre Club which was active from 1929 to 1932.
 Pollock's vision was to develop a distinct Scottish style of acting using principles similar to those developed by Konstantin Stanislavski.
 One of the company's achievements was a production of Ibsen's The Master Builder.
 Actor Duncan Macrae began his career with Pollock's Tron Theatre Club.
-The amateur group dispersed in 1932, splitting into three new separate groups.
-These included the Curtain Theatre and the Dumbarton People's Theatre.
+The amateur group dispersed in 1932, splitting into three new separate groups, including the Curtain Theatre and the Dumbarton People's Theatre.

 Artistic legacy

+In 1984 Faynia Williams became the Tron’s first Artistic Director and, with her husband Richard Crane acting as dramaturg, wrote the first Tron Theatre Company script, Burke and Hare.
 Under the Artistic leadership of Michael Boyd (1986 to 1996), artists including Alan Cumming, Forbes Masson, Peter Mullan, Craig Ferguson and Siobhan Redmond, as well as musician Craig Armstrong emerged from the company.

 In 2000, the Tron Theatre Company presented two world premieres of plays by Scottish writers: "Our Bad Magnet" by Douglas Maxwell and "Further than the Furthest Thing" by Zinnie Harris.
 "Further than the Furthest Thing," directed by Irina Brown, was a co-production between the Tron Theatre Company and the Royal National Theatre.
 The production premiered at the Edinburgh International Fringe Festival 2000 to universal critical acclaim, winning four major awards before a London run at the National Theatre, a subsequent transfer to the Tricycle Theatre, London and tour of South Africa.